-Professor emeritus, California State

-University.
-Founder, MA in Holistic

-and Integrative Education, Senior

-Researcher and Faculty, Earth

-Charter Center for ESD

-Using the Earth Charter becomes most powerful when we act in harmony with its worldview.
+Professor emeritus, California State University.
+Founder, MA in Holistic and Integrative Education, Senior Researcher and Faculty, Earth Charter Center for ESD USA Using the Earth Charter becomes most powerful when we act in harmony with its worldview.
 An ecological civilization not only requires a shift in consciousness and values if it is to be achievable, but we must engage in creating multiple stories of a regenerative future and an education that sustains it.
 This presentation begins by exploring some key characteristics that unite imagination with action.
 It considers ethics in terms of alignment rather than solely an intellectual process.
 It urges us to be receptive to possibilities of using ancient perspectives such as Buen Vivir in today's context and listening to the voices from the Global South.
 Finally, it encourages us to use storytelling as we imagine a pluriverse of ecological futures using the Earth Charter.

-The Earth Charter Principles: the courage to reimagine the future
+Preparing a new generation of leaders that contributes to the building of Ecological Civilizations